Yifan-DU/LoRa_RSSI_Measurement_Dataset/README.md

 # LoRa_RSSI_Measurement_Dataset

-  Measurement Dataset of RSSI for LoRa devices (Dragino Mode with LoRa shield)
+Measurement Dataset of RSSI for LoRa devices (Dragino Mode with LoRa shield):

-Measurement Dataset (Dragino Mode and Libelium Mode) in:

 1.Line of sight on ground:	Ground_LoS/
 2.Non-line of sight on ground:	Ground_NLoS/